TurboGears/tg2/docs/main/Deployment.rst

 ---------------------------

 * `mod_wsgi and virtualenv <Deployment/modwsgi%2Bvirtualenv>`_ -- the
-  mod_wsgi appache extension is a very efficient WSGI server, which provides automatic process monitoring, load balancing for multi-process deployments,
+  mod_wsgi apache extension is a very efficient WSGI server, which provides automatic process monitoring, load balancing for multi-process deployments,
   as well as strong apache integration.